confluentinc/demo-siem-optimization/instructions/abbreviated.md

     | sort -savings
     ```
 > Effectively what you are seeing is a side by comparison for the number of straight cisco events in the filtered data vs. the number in my deduplicated data broken down by event type.
 You can see there is anywhere between a 98% to 99% savings in the number records.

+## Avoid Lock-In -- Analyze with Elastic

+> So remember that enriched DNS data we showed at the beginning of the demo?
+Well we are already analyzing this in real time with Sigma looking for anomolies.. and the results could be consumed by a SOAR... but imagine the network teams wants to use that enriched DNS data... which is a pretty reasonably thing to expect.
+Well let say they are using... elastic... they can just spin up a connector to tap into that stream... so I am going to do that now.
+Again, I’ll just execute a script for this.

+1. In the terminal, submit the connector and then go to Connect -> connectors in Control Center.
+    ```bash
+    ./scripts/submit-connector.sh kafka-connect/connectors/elastic-sink.json
+    ```

+> You can now see we have a connector sending data to Elastic.
+Lets head over to Elastic to verify that its getting in.

+2. Open Kibana, Elastic's web UI, on port `5601` from Remote Explorer (see [Gitpod tips](./gitpod-tips.md))

+.
+From Kibana's hamburger menu on the top left, select "Discover" and create a data view with `rich*` to match the `rich_dns` index.

+> As you can, see the data is here.
+I’ll leave the Elastic analysis up to your imagination.
+> At I could just as easily send any of this data to any tool I wanted..
+I might want to take all my security data products and send it to S3 for compliance retention...
+> So at this point I'd like to conclude and open up the floor for quesitons!